budget (Photo credit: 401(K) 2013) |

 (i) preparation of various budgets

-(ii) continuous comparison of actual performance with budgetary performance and
+(ii) continuous comparison of actual performance

-(iii) revision of budgets in the light of changed circumstances.
+(iii) revision of budgets in the light of

-Objectives of Budgetary control:
+of Budgetary

 The following are the objectives of budgetary control.